 Bile is a greenish-yellow liquid made and released by the liver and stored in the gallbladder.
 It aids in the digestion of food and fluids by breaking down fats into fatty acids.
 Your body then takes up these acids into the digestive tract.
 Bile also aids the body in breaking down:

 Bile reflux is a disabling condition that affects the function of the stomach.
 The condition presents itself as abdominal pain, bilious vomiting, and weight loss.
-It happens because of the free movement of duodenum contents into the stomach and other proximal small bowel constituents.
+It happens because of the free movement of duodenum contents into the stomach.
 In other words, bile flows back into the stomach instead of moving through the small intestines.
-The condition is also known as gastroesophageal reflux.
+When stomach contents move backward into the esophagus, this is known as gastroesophageal reflux.

 Large amounts of bile are secreted into the intestines every day.
 Your body loses only relatively smaller amounts.
 This is because a large proportion of the acids are absorbed back into the blood within the ileum.